ZiadHatab/ziadhatab.github.io/_posts/2023-07-01-multiline-trl-calibration.md

 The indexing notation used here is based on Python programming, which starts at zero.

-To account for both positive and negative complex exponential terms, we calculate their average by defining a new vector $\bs{\tau}$ as follows:
+To combine both the positive and negative complex exponentials, we average them by defining a new vector $\bs{\tau}$:

 $$
 \bs{\tau} = \begin{bmatrix} \frac{e^{\gamma l_2} + 1/e^{-\gamma l_2}}{2} & \frac{e^{\gamma l_3} + 1/e^{-\gamma l_3}}{2} & \cdots & \frac{e^{\gamma l_N} + 1/e^{-\gamma l_N}}{2} \end{bmatrix}^T.
 \label{eq:53}
 $$

-In the next step, we apply the logarithm to extract the exponents, which is given by
+We then apply the logarithm to extract the exponents:

 $$
 \bs{\phi} = \log\left( \bs{\tau}\right) + j2\pi \bs{n}, \quad \text{where, } \bs{n}\in\mathbb{Z}^{N-1}.